Pirmayr/Run2/Commands.md

 ##### return

+returns a value

+* value: the value to be returned

 Examples:

 * &nbsp;global value 4711 increment value 1 return value -> 4712
 * &nbsp;local value 1234 increment value 2 return value -> 1236
+* &nbsp;switch (< 1 1) (return 1) (== 1 1) (return 2) (> 1 1) (return 3) -> 2

 ---

 ##### run

+runs an external program with the arguments given

+* path: path of the external program
+* arguments: the values ​​to be passed to the external program

 ---

 ##### set

+assigns a new value to an existing variable; the variable can exist in any active scope

+* value: the value to be assigned to the variable

+Examples:

+* &nbsp;local a 4711 set a 1234 -> 1234

 ---